Councillor Code of Conduct

 Council is required to keep a register of complaints made against councillors and the outcome of these complaints.
 There are some exceptions to recording complaints regarding public interest disclosures in the register.

-The Councillor Conduct Register is available for public inspection at Council’s Administration Office.
+The Councillor Conduct Register is available for public inspection at Council’s Administration Office or at the below links.

 If you require further information about councillor conduct, please contact Council’s Manager of Governance on 07 4099 9420